Insight: Why Bank of Korea insiders worry about credibility

 President Lee introduced a series of steps in the past three years that critics and some insiders say pushed the central bank to operate more like a government agency than its checking and balancing partner.

-If he fills the central bank seats this month with people closely aligned with his thinking, the central bank may sound even more like a monotone, favoring growth over price stability.
+If he fills the central bank seats this month with people closely aligned with his thinking, the central bank may sound even more like a monotone, favouring growth over price stability.

 Since the global financial crisis, Lee has called the Bank of Korea's governor into weekly meetings, has sent a vice finance minister into the central bank's monthly gatherings, has appointed his former policy aide as its chief and refused for two years to fill a vacancy on the BOK's board.
 It currently has just six members instead of the usual seven.